-Badger International NZ LP Badger International NZ LP is a New Zealand registered limited liability partnership and the ultimate holding company for the Group.
-The entity policy administration and claims system for the Badger Group.
+Badger Software Pty Ltd is the development company of the proprietary policy administration and claims system for the Badger Group.
 Badger Software Pty Ltd provides the full end to end development for all products and services that the group offer and the platform that Pacific International Insurance Pty Ltd uses for its policy administration and claims management.